 For the Conservancy, stewardship means caring for Marblehead’s natural open spaces, both for today’s residents and visitors and for future generations.
-If you value our open spaces, it’s important to remember that continual effort is required to maintain and expand those spaces and to prepare the next generation of stewards.
+In valuing our open spaces, it’s important to remember that continual effort is required to maintain and expand those spaces and to prepare the next generation of stewards.
 The Conservancy is built from volunteers like you who know that open space is important to Marblehead’s quality of life.
 Read more to find out how you can help!

-Another important part of our stewardship work centers on adding to Marblehead’s public open spaces.
-Though the potential for adding new spaces is limited, the acquisition of properties, such as the recent addition of Lead Mills, is an on-going priority.
+Another important part of our stewardship work centers on assisting additions to Marblehead’s public open spaces.
+Though the potential for adding new spaces is limited, the addition of properties, such as the Lead Mill and the Ware Pond expansion, represent an on-going priority.
 It requires constant vigilance as properties become available and readiness to help rally financial and community support for acquisitions.
 To learn more about both recent accomplishments and how you can help, see our Land Stewardship pages.

 A third and vital component of our stewardship is education.
 It serves not only to raise awareness and ownership of Marblehead’s open spaces, but, crucially, helps prepare the next generation of stewards who will continue to preserve and maintain those open spaces. to learn more about our efforts to raise awareness and to learn how you can help, see our Education Stewardship pages.